How to uninstall programs on a Mac

 Unfortunately, manual methods won’t get everything.
 Some apps are preinstalled macOS components and protected by the system, while others will refuse to delete because they are already open (even though that’s often not true).

 So, how to delete the apps on Mac that won’t delete?
-Try the manual removal after force quitting the app in question (press Command-Option-Esc and if the app is on the list, shut it down) or rebooting your Mac.
+Try the manual removal after force quitting the app in question (press Command-Option-Esc, and if the app is on the list, shut it down) or rebooting your Mac.
 If you still cannot delete it, it may be preinstalled, so it should stay on your Mac.

 Frequently Asked Questions

-How do I completely remove an app from a Mac?
+What is the best way to completely remove an app from a Mac?